google-home/smarthome-washer/README.md

 1. The devices have been declared for SYNC
 2. The QUERY for the corresponding devices
-3. The EXECUTE for the correspodning devices
+3. The EXECUTE for the corresponding devices
-4. The REPORT STATE for the correspoding devices
+4. The REPORT STATE for the corresponding devices

 ## License